Quantifying the Effect of Test Set Contamination on Generative Evaluations

-\item \textbf{Further Training (Overtraining \& Supervised Finetuning):} We find that training beyond compute-optimal with fresh data dilutes the effects of contamination, similar to discriminative settings.
-We then show that SFT on the training data has opposing effects, depending on the amount of contamination in pretraining: performance improves for low contamination, but worsens for high contamination.
+\item \textbf{More Training (Overtraining \& Supervised Finetuning):} We find that training beyond compute-optimal with fresh data dilutes the performance gains from contamination.
+We further reveal that Supervised Finetuning (SFT) has opposing effects depending on the pretraining contamination level: it improves performance for low contamination but actively worsens performance for high contamination models.